gi0cann/spawnlib/README.md

 # spawnlib
+WARNING: WORK IN PROGRESS.
+DO NOT USE.
-Library for easily spawning and interacting with process
+Practice Library for easily spawning and interacting with process